 Create and run a simulation

 We are now ready to create the simulation.
-We begin by setting the initial time step conservatively, based on the smallest grid size of our domain.
+We begin by setting the initial time step conservatively, based on the smallest grid size of our domain and either an advective or diffusive time scaling, depending on which is shorter.

 Simulation of NonhydrostaticModel{CPU, RectilinearGrid}(time = 0 seconds, iteration = 0)